The given topic uncovers how to configure the Handler in order to achieve maximal performance characteristics and lowest processing latency.

 If the users want to eliminate slowdowns caused by flushing data to filesystem and/or extra encoding operations, they can disable logging by binding instance of the OnixS::CME::MDH::NullLogger class to the Handler.
 In such case log events are not constructed by the Handler, and nothing is logged at all.

-Market data processing is done asynchronously by using working threads.
-Under normal conditions, threads are executed on any processor available in the system.
-That may have negative influence on overall performance due to unnecessary thread context switching.
+Suppose the application uses a thread-safe implementation of the Feed Engine and invokes its OnixS::CME::MDH::NetFeedEngine::process member across multiple threads.
+In that case, threads participating in execution of the Feed Engine machinery may need additional turn-up.
+Under normal circumstances, threads are executed on any processor available in the system.
+That may have a negative influence on overall performance due to unnecessary thread context switching.

-In addition to the ability to manipulate thread affinity for working threads of the Feed Engine, it also provides a set of events triggered by working threads at the beginning of processing and before ending a processing loop.
-See Feed Engine Events for more information.
+In addition to establishing affinity for working threads, the OnixS::CME::MDH::FeedEngineThreads also provides a set of events triggered by working threads at the beginning of the master loop and before ending a processing loop.
+See Multi-threaded Processing for more information.

-With the help of working threads events, it is possible to perform more advanced thread turning like updating thread priority:
+With the help of working thread events, it is possible to perform more advanced thread turning like updating thread priority:

 However, data may be copied within callbacks, which the Handler invokes as listeners for various market data events.
-Thus, when a book is copied, that assumes memory allocation and thus has a negative effect on performance and latency.
-Copying should be minimized or strategies with preallocation should be used to improve the results.
+Thus, when a book is copied, that assumes memory allocation and thus harms performance and latency.
+Copying should be minimized.
+Alternatively, strategies with preallocation should be used to improve the results.

-For example, book snapshots can be constructed of a certain capacity capable of storing a particular number of price levels.
-Constructing book snapshots with initial capacity, sufficient to hold books of maximal possible depth, eliminates reallocations.
+For example, book snapshots can be constructed of a particular capacity capable of storing a particular number of price levels.
+Constructing book snapshots with an initial capacity, sufficient to hold books of maximal possible depth eliminates reallocations.